 Have you ever wondered where ‘Super Nanny’ Jo Frost gets her ideas?
 Have you ever heard the term ‘Time Out’?
 You will be required to complete a minimum of 750 hours in a range of childcare settings.
 With a balance of practical work experience and theoretical concepts, this Children’s Play, Learning and Development (Early Years Educator) Qualification offers you the opportunity to gain skills and knowledge of working with children from birth to eight years.

-Students will be expected to have five GCSEs at grade A*C/9-4, or a Merit in a relevant vocational Level 2 Diploma (or equivalent).
+Students will be expected to have five GCSEs at grade 9-4, or a Merit in a relevant vocational Level 2 Diploma (or equivalent).
 In addition, students will need a grade 4 in GCSE English Language and a minimum grade 3 in Mathematics.
 This course requires a high level of motivation and professionalism due to the amount of time spent in childcare settings.

+The course will introduce you to a wide range of interesting and enriching topic areas relevant to early years practice, from practical skills for looking after children to psychological theory of development.
+You will gain an in-depth understanding of the development of children and how this influences the progress of children as they grow.
+Using this information you will develop skills in supporting the development of children through the use of activities and observation.
 In class you will be carrying out practical demonstrations and practical exercises to prepare you for your work placements with a range of age groups and settings.
 You will also be assessed using a variety of techniques such as external exam, coursework and demonstrations.